nicholasericksen/vcp-soil-study/README.md

 plt.show()
 ```

-Inspecting the correlation heatmap for the entire dataset in Figure X shows that there is only one element pair that is strongly correlated.
+Inspecting the correlation heatmap for the entire dataset in Figure X shows that there is only one element pair that is strongly correlated when analyzing the entire set of raw samples.

 ![All Region Element Heatmap](results/all-regions-correlation.png?raw=true)

-Strong correlation refers to correlations with magnitudes greater than 0.90.
+Strong correlation in this study refers to correlations with magnitudes greater than 0.90.
 Sodium (Na) and Magnesium (Mg) show a strong negative linear correlation for the complete dataset.
-This relationship can be shown to be strong accross each region as well when inspected independantly of one another as shown in Figures A, B, C, and D.
+This relationship can be shown to be strong accross each region as well when inspecting each region independantly of one another as shown in Figures A, B, C, and D.
-No other element shows strong correlation, although the Copper (Cu) - Zinc (Zn) and Cadanium (Ca) - Zinc (Zn) have high correlations at 0.89.
+No other element shows strong correlation, although the Copper (Cu) - Zinc (Zn) and Cadanium (Ca) - Zinc (Zn) element pairs have high correlations at 0.89.

-The Cu-Zn pair is only strongly positively correlated in one region,  nwf.
+The Cu-Zn pair is only strongly positively correlated in one region, the Northwest Forest (nwf).
 Each of the other three regions show weak or mild correlation; vh (0.56), cw (0.27), and tb (0.10).
 It can therefore be inferred by visual inspection of the correlation heatmaps that highly correlated pairs of elements can potentially be used for distictly classifiying each region.
 Each region has its own unique pair of highly correlated elements as shown in Figures, A, B, C, and D.